fpsvogel/fpsvogel.com/src/_posts/2023-12-29-learn-javascript.md

 Being unemployed and **seeing so many jobs involving a JS front end**—that's ultimately what gave me the push I needed to get serious about JS.

-That's what I mean when I say JS is "inescapable": not that we can't build anything without it—in fact, I quite enjoy making sites with minimal JS and plenty of dynamic interactivity.
+That's what I mean when I say JS is "inescapable": not that we can't build anything without it—in fact, I quite enjoy making sites with minimal JS and plenty of interactivity.
 I only mean that **JS skills are mandatory for someone like me** who has only a few years of experience, and therefore fewer job options.
 Even if I *could* find a backend-only position (which is doubtful), I'm not sure I want to pigeonhole myself like that.

 Plus, I really do enjoy full-stack development.
+And even if in some utopian universe I were able to land a full-stack position using some of the above-mentioned libraries instead of a heavy JS front end, it would still be important to understand what's going on behind the scenes.
+After all, those libraries are JS that's running on the page allowing my non-JS code to do cool, interactive things.

+So many reasons to learn JS!

 ## How?